sevmorris/macback-m1/README.md

 This assumes you already have Dropbox, [Homebrew](https://brew.sh/), and [Mackup](https://github.com/lra/mackup) installed.

 1) Run `brew bundle dump --force` to create a [Brewfile](https://github.com/Homebrew/homebrew-bundle) using [Homebrew Bundle](https://docs.brew.sh/Manpage#bundle-subcommand).
 - The `--force` flag overwrites an existing Brewfile.
-It will overwrite the Dropbox file if it's already backed up.
+If the file is already backed up with Mackup it will overwrite the Dropbox file instead.

 2) Create a dir in ~ :
 `mkdir .mackup && cd .mackup`